AP Courses AP Biology AP Biology Units AP Human Geography AP HUG Units AP Computer Science Principles AP CSP Units

 Territoriality and choke points

 Territoriality is how states defend claimed space—checkpoints, EEZs, bases—not just shaded land on a map.
-Choke points (Strait of Hormuz, Panama Canal) concentrate leverage so local disruption scales to global trade.
+Choke points (Strait of Hormuz, Panama Canal) concentrate leverage—see our choke point study guide so local disruption scales to global trade.

 Exam clue: Tie narrow passages to resource flows and security; step up scale with Unit 1 scale.